 The Healing Properties of Sage in Indigenous Culture

-How to Sage Smudge in Your Home Ethically
+How to Smudge Your Home in an Ethical Fashion

 If you want to smudge your home, Angela recommends starting at your local Indigenous Canadian community centre.
 They’ll likely be able to find an elder that can help.
 In fact, a lot of work goes into proper smudging rituals, which can take several hours when done properly.